muzammil7-coder/Python-traps/README.md

 ## Description
 This repository demonstrates unusual or surprising behavior in Python, including how certain functions, operators, or data structures might behave unexpectedly.

+Coming soon 🔥
+all of you will see the good python traps.
+Stay tuned!!!!

 ## Contents
 - Examples of tricky Python code
 - Explanations of why they behave that way